JustinShenk/sonic-face/README.md

 Open Sonic Pi and load the `.rb` file.
 Change the `dir` path to the path on your computer, e.g., `/path/to/sonic-face/samples`.

 Run the file and then open the `.pde` file in Processing.
-You may need to install OpenCV and other dependencies in Processing.
+Install "OpenCV for Processing", "oscP5," and other missing dependencies in Processing via `Sketch` -> `Import Library...`.

 ## Demo
 ![Early demo of the interface](interface_early_demo.gif)